Area of Study / Keywords

 Professor, UofA, 2013-

 Associate Chair (undergrad) 2009-

-Member of the ATLAS Experiment at CERN, Geneva, Switzerland.
-ATLAS studies the highest energy collisions ever created in a lab, produced at the Large Hadron Collider, where protons collide at a centre-of-mass energy of 7 TeV.
-These collisions reproduce the environment less than 10-13s after the Big Bang and will be energetic enough to create Higgs bosons if they exist.
-Recent research topics include Supersymmetry, Dark Matter, lepton jets and top quark physics.
-In addition I am responsible for the ATLAS Trigger Validation which ensures that our trigger selects the events it should.
+Formerly I have worked on the ATLAS Experiment at CERN, Geneva, Switzerland.
+ATLAS studies the highest energy collisions ever created in a lab, produced at the Large Hadron Collider, where protons collide at a centre-of-mass energy of 14 TeV.
+These collisions reproduce the environment less than 10^-13 s after the Big Bang and were energetic enough to create Higgs bosons and my work helped make the discovery of the Higgs boson possible in 2012.
+My research topics while on ATLAS included Supersymmetry, Dark Matter, lepton jets and top quark physics.
+In addition I was responsible for the ATLAS Trigger Validation which ensures that our trigger selects the events it should.